 ‘Be Prepared’ is one of humankind’s great calls to action.
 It inspires us to ready ourselves for unanticipated changes.
 It reminds us that it’s possible to succeed in the face of an unknown future.
 It’s no wonder it has been the motto held by scouting organizations across the world for well over a hundred years.
 If the COVID-19 pandemic has taught us anything, it’s that adopting this motto (even informally) is something that would benefit any organization as well.
 Being prepared is especially important for educational institutions, whose essential function is to help students to be ready for the world that awaits them.

-How can schools prepare for reopening this fall?
+How can schools prepare for a semester of online or blended learning?

-We are roughly one month away from when our nation’s school systems would typically begin to transition into the fall semester, and yet there is no clear answer on when or how many of our school districts will be operating.
+Our nation’s school systems are transitioning into the fall semester, and yet there is no clear answer on how many of our schools, districts or universities should be operating.
 NBC highlights some of the questions that are still lingering around schools reopening and COVID-19.

 - Should schools physically open this Autumn or continue down the path of remote learning?